Everything You Need To Know About 'Children's Online Privacy Protection Act (COPPA)'

 Don’t know anything about COPPA?
 This article will explain every bit to help you out.

-What Is Children's Online Privacy Protection Act?
+What Is the Children's Online Privacy Protection Act?

 In 1998, Congress enacted the COPPA to protect children's online privacy.
 Whenever a website collects or discloses personal information from children under 13, they must obtain their parent's consent.